Last Updated on July 12, 2023 by bethrmartin

 10. Pebble Mosaic

-The patio floor design is created with pebbles in a mosaic pattern surrounded by a small outdoor courtyard.
+The patio floor design is created with pebbles in a mosaic pattern surrounded by a small outdoor courtyard with lots of plants and trinkets.

 A pebble mosaic is a patio floor idea for the most dedicated DIY’ers or if you have a big budget.
 This project is highly custom, but it could wow if done correctly.